top of page

 One of the most well-known skewered foods around the world is the shish kebab.
 The earliest literary evidence for the Turkish word Şiş (‘shish’) as a food utensil comes from the 11th Century Diwan Lughat al-Turk, attributed to Mahmud of Kashgar.
 The story is often told of Medieval Middle Eastern soldiers, usually Turkish or Persian, depending on the storyteller who cooked meat skewered on their swords.
 Today, shish kebabs have expanded into most cultures in some form or another.
 In several Asian countries, there's satay or sate, which is roasted skewered meat, usually chicken served with a dipping sauce that's often made from peanuts.
 In France, shish kebabs are called ‘brochettes’, meaning on a small spit or skewers.

-Our ancestors and different cultures have all evidently chosen different ways to use fire to skewer meat, I’ve used my Gaucho marinade to bring an Argentinian flair to this dish.
+Our primal ancestors and different cultures all chose different ways to use fire to skewer meat and fish, I’ve used my Gaucho seasoning to bring an Argentinian flair to this dish.

 PREP TIME: 10-25 mins